Page content

 Don’t worry.
 Ulster University is the leading provider of postgraduate study in NI and has adapted its teaching to meet the needs of its students, especially those with other professional or family commitments.

-Many of our courses are available on a part-time basis.
+Many of our programmes are available on a part-time basis.
 Whilst this means it may take you a little longer to achieve your final award, you will be able to study on a timeline that best suits you.

 More importantly, you don’t need to jump in at the deep-end and go straight to a Masters course.
 Many of courses offer Postgraduate Certificates (PG Cert) or Postgraduate Diplomas (PG Dip).
 This means you can study a number of Masters level modules and gain a differentiating qualification without committing to a full Masters’ programme.
 Even better news, you can use these qualifications to build towards a final Masters award on your timeline.

 If you would like more information about which programme is best for your individual circumstances, do not hesitate to contact the Course Director.
-You can find the contact details of the Course Director or the course team in the Contact section of the course pages.
+You can find the contact details of the Course Director or the course team in the Contact section of the programme pages.

 Returning to Education